abadrawy/HistogramsAndFilters/README.md

 # Contrast Stretching and Histogram Equalization
 Implemented the techniques of contrast stretching and histogram equalization.

-Both techniques are to be applied on the Frost Fog image shown below.
+Both techniques are to be applied on the Fog image.

 The output images scale utilizing the full range from 0 to 255.

 Also, the histograms for both images is calculated.

 # Libraries